What Is Firmographic Data?

 Business directories including company websites and LinkedIn

-Third-party data aggregation from commercial sources
+Third-party data aggregation from commercial data providers

 Self-reported data from forms and surveys